LuciferUchiha/old.georgerowlands.ch/docs/index.md

 ## What is a digital garden?

 A digital garden is a mix between a notebook and a blog, it is a place to share thoughts and cultivate them into garden.
 A blog has articles and a publication date and never changes after it has been published, whereas a digital garden is a place where the written notes keep getting edited and refined.
-The notes can span from short cheatsheets to full notes on an entire subject going into every detail.
+The notes can span from just a short cheatsheet to a full set of notes on an entire subject where you go into every nitty gritty detail.

 Another characteristic of a digital garden is the navigation: where a blog is usually explored in chronological order, a digital garden uses lots of internal links to connect all the notes together into a Network.